 Bare Metal Recovery

-To offer an enhanced solution, standalone Cove Data Protection (Cove) has replaced Backup & Recovery.
+To offer an enhanced solution, standalone Cove Data Protection (Cove) replaced Backup & Recovery.
 Where Backup & Recovery has been enabled and continues to be so for devices, the options presented here are still available.

 To start a 30-day free trial of Cove, click the app switcher in the Product bar, and select Cove Data Protection (Cove).